Table of Contents

 If the integration is set up as described in the previous step, you will see the Zendesk option along with a button to Link Help Center.
 Clicking on that button, the Zendesk Integration wizard will pop up to manage the setup.

-On the first step of the wizard, select the Zendesk subdomain that holds the content you want to sync with the project for localization.
+On the wizard's first step, select the Zendesk subdomain that holds the content you want to sync with the project for localization.

-In the wizard interface shown you have the ability to view content per content type supported and search across Articles and Dynamic Content.
-When you identify Zendesk content that you want to sync to your Transifex project, mark it by checking the box on the left of the content title.
-Any selections that you have made are persistent, so you can keep searching and navigating on the displayed content list without losing your selections.
+In the wizard interface shown, you can view content per content type supported and search across Articles and Dynamic Content leveraging various criteria, such as title, categories, sections, status, etc. When you identify Zendesk content you want to sync to your Transifex project, mark it by checking the box on the left of the title.
+Any selections you have made are persistent, so you can keep searching and navigating on the displayed content list without losing your selections.
 You can learn more about the functionality of this wizard’s step by checking the respective section to Choose content for translation below.

 When you are done selecting your content, click Next to move to the final step of the setup wizard, where you will define how the syncing between Transifex and Zendesk will happen.

 For dynamic content, you will get an option to split it into phrases.
 This is very convenient for cases where dynamic content is hosting Zendesk macros that you use for your emails.
-Please note that this option can be set only during the first setup of the integration, you will not be able to change it later on.
+Just so you know, this option can only be set during the initial setup of the integration, so you won't be able to change it later.

-When you are done with this setup step click the Update Settings & Synchronize button to start syncing content from Zendesk to Transifex.
+When you finish this setup step, click the Update Settings & Synchronize button to start syncing content from Zendesk to Transifex.

-Some steps described above are also accessible when you want to update the integration settings.
+Some steps described above are also accessible when updating the integration settings.
 Check Editing the Transifex Project - Zendesk content link section below for more.

-All Zendesk content that is synced for the first time with Transifex will also sync any existing translations into the newly created resource as long as the option "Fetch initial translations from Zendesk" is enabled.
+📝Note: All Zendesk content synced for the first time with Transifex will also sync any existing translations into the newly created resource as long as the option "Fetch initial translations from Zendesk" is enabled.

-1. if the option is unchecked, we always ignore translations found on Zendesk, and never send them to Transifex
+If the option is unchecked, we always ignore translations found on Zendesk and never send them to Transifex.

-2. if the option is checked, it works as follows: every time content is synced from Zendesk to Transifex, the integration checks each resource/language separately and if this language for this resource is completely empty (there are zero translations), we then take the translated content from Zendesk and send it to Transifex.
-If, on the other hand, there is even 1 translation on Transifex for this resource/language, we consider Transifex to be the source of truth, so we ignore the Zendesk translations for that resource/language and do not send them to Transifex.
+If the option is checked, it works as follows: every time content is synced from Zendesk to Transifex, the integration checks each resource/language separately, and if this language for this resource is empty (there are zero translations), we then take the translated content from Zendesk and send it to Transifex.
+If, on the other hand, there is even one translation on Transifex for this resource/language, we consider Transifex to be the source of truth, so we ignore the Zendesk translations for that resource/language and do not send them to Transifex.

-This includes content detected during the setup of the integration or new content detected on a subsequent sync.
-Any syncing actions on content that already has a resource in Transifex will not include translations updated on Zendesk.
-Check Syncing content localized in Zendesk to Transifex for more.
+This includes content detected during the integration setup or new content detected on a subsequent sync.
+Any syncing actions on content with a resource in Transifex will not include translations updated on Zendesk.
+Check Syncing content localized in Zendesk to Transifex for more details.

 Choose content for translation